Energy saving advice

 - Domestic wind turbine.
 Households can install micro turbines, also known as small wind or ‘microwind’ turbines.
 When the wind is strong enough it turns the blades of the turbine, generating electricity.
 There are two types of ‘microwind’ turbine: Building mounted which are installed on roofs and have a fairly small capacity, averaging at 1-2kW, or Pole mounted which are freestanding and have a larger capacity of around 5-6kW.

-- Battery storage.
+- Battery storage and smart technology.
 Battery storage is typically used alongside solar pv and domestic wind turbines.
 It enables energy from renewables to be stored and then released when you need power most.
+Other smart technology such as timers and smart home automation can automatically adjust appliances to further reduce your bills.

 - Double and triple glazing.
 Both double and triple glazed windows will increase the energy efficiency of your property.
 Less heat loss means your home will be easier to keep warm, leading to lower energy bills.